fhernanb/MultivDists/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MultivDists is to ...
+The goal of MultivDists is to implement in R multivariate statistical distributions proposed in the literature.

 ## Installation